sjoerdly/blog/_posts/2019-03-28-the-art-of-re-estimating-undone-work-in-scrum.md

 <!-- /wp:list -->

 <!-- wp:paragraph -->
 <p>These are valid questions with fierce advocates for either approach.
-I muyself have done both in the past.
+I myself have done both in the past.
 To help you answer these questions, let's look at four different ways to approach undone work estimation in Scrum.
 Then look at some underlying principles of Scrum, and evaluate what is the most helpful approach for you.
-As long as we agree that IF you use estimation and want do use Scrum in an effective way, the ONLY smart thing to do with undone work is to&nbsp;<strong>re-estimate the work remaining</strong>.</p>
+As long as we agree that IF you use estimation and want do use Scrum in an effective way, the ONLY smart thing to do with undone work is to <strong>re-estimate the work remaining</strong>.</p>
 <!-- /wp:paragraph -->

 <!-- wp:image {"id":630} -->